-The Company reviews its insurance receivables and loans and receivables at each reporting date to assess whether an allowance for impairment should be recorded in the statement of income.
+The Company reviews its insurance receivables and loans and receivables at each reporting date to assess whether an allowance for impairment should be recorded in the statement of comprehensive income.
 In particular, judgment by management is required in determining the amount and timing of future cash flows when determining the level of allowance required.
-The amount and timing of recorded expenses for any period would differ if the Company made different judgment.
+The amount and timing of recorded expenses for any period would differ if the Company made a different judgment.
 An increase in allowance for impairment losses would increase recorded expenses and decrease net income.

-Impairment of AFS financial assets is nil as at December 31, 2018 (2017 - P8.3 million).
+There is no impairment of AFS financial assets as at December 31, 2019 and 2018.

-Insurance receivables and loans and receivables, net of allowance for impairment as at December 31, 2018 amount to P594.26 million and P59.81 million (2017 - P497.10 million and P61.38 million), respectively.
+Insurance receivables and loans and receivables, net of allowance for impairment as at December 31, 2019 amount to P602.92 million and P23.08 million (2018 - P594.26 million and P59.81 million), respectively.